 Diesel vehicles are known to create a lot of soot, a particulate matter that spreads easily through the air.
 When the soot comes out of the exhaust, it poses a direct threat to your health.
 It can enter the body via inhalation, ingestion or the eyes and skin.
 Exposure can lead to a variety of health conditions, including asthma, bronchitis, coronary heart disease, and even cancer.

+The EGR cooler is a complicated piece of equipment and is known to cause problems on certain types of diesel engines.
+The DPF and EGR cooler are directly related to one another.
 If your exhaust gas recirculation system isn’t working properly, the filter will clog more easily.
 Find replacement EGR coolers online to keep the exhaust gas the right temperature.

 Passive and Active Regeneration